RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 # Introduction

-The current software is written in C/C++ and uses the libraw1394 library under Linux (FireWire is also known as 1394).
-See http://www.dennedy.org/libraw1394/ for libraw1394 documentation.  **FireWire is the preferred way to communicate between the dVRK controllers and the computer**.
+From the beginning, the dVRK software and mechatronics have used the IEEE 1394 interface standard with the [libraw1394](http://www.dennedy.org/libraw1394/) library under Linux to communicate between the computer and the dVRK controllers.
+The interface standard IEEE 1394 is also known as FireWire ([Wikipedia entry](https://en.wikipedia.org/wiki/IEEE_1394)).
 In this scenario, the controllers are daisy-chained using FireWire **and** the computer is also on the FireWire chain.

 <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-FireWire-Controllers.png"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-FireWire-Controllers.png" width="350"></a>

-Starting with dVRK Software Version 2.0, Ethernet UDP is also supported.
-To use UDP, you will need to use firmware 7+ on all your dVRK controllers and you will need at least one FPGA V2.x board (with Ethernet jack, see [FPGA versions](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions)).  **This approach is not as heavily tested as FireWire so make sure your computer also has a FireWire adapter for backup**.
+Starting with dVRK Software Version 2.0, Ethernet/UDP is also supported.
+To use Ethernet/UDP, you will need to use firmware 7+ on all your dVRK controllers and you will need at least one FPGA V2.x board (with Ethernet jack, see [FPGA versions](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions)).  **This approach has not been as heavily tested as FireWire so make sure your computer also has a FireWire adapter for backup**.
 In this scenario, the controllers are daisy-chained using FireWire but the computer is **not** on the FireWire chain.
 Instead, the computer is connected via Ethernet to one of the dVRK controllers.
 Said dVRK controller becomes the "bridge" between the computer and all the dVRK controllers.
-* The Ethernet adapter on the computer must be configured for "Link Local" (not static IP nor DHCP)
-* The network cable goes directly from the computer to the "bridge" controller (no hub nor switch)
-* The software then communicates using UDP, the "bridge" controller is a UDP server and the computer is a UDP client

 <a href="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-Ethernet-Controllers.png"><img src="/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/communication/PC-Ethernet-Controllers.png" width="350"></a>